jlave-dev/firebase-mailer/README.md

 FROM=<<from address - can omit if same as USER above>> TO=<<send-to address>>
 ```
-2. Also create `.firebaserc` and add
+2. Also create `.firebaserc` containing
 ```
 {
   "projects": {